learn-co-curriculum/angular-ngroute-readme/README.md

 </div>
 ```

-The `ng-view` directive will then put whatever route's template as it's contents when we go to that route - awesome!
+The `ng-view` directive will then put whatever route's template as its contents when we go to that route - awesome!

 ### Dynamic Views